rrastogi69556/phone-directory-exchange/README.md

 - `mock-pbx`
     -   This microservice is the mock service emulating like the external pbx api which generates the call data records of the telephony exchange.
 - Checkout ConfigurationFiles from https://github.com/rrastogi69556/ConfigurationFiles.git
-- Checkout backend assignment from https://github.com/rrastogi69556/backend-assignment.git
+- Checkout backend mock server (external of PBX system) from https://github.com/rrastogi69556/backend-assignment.git

 Prerequisites, setup and run:
 -